awsdocs/aws-cdk-guide/v2/bootstrapping-env.md

 ## When to bootstrap your environment<a name="bootstrapping-env-when"></a>

-You must bootstrap each environment before you deploy into the environment\.
+You must bootstrap each AWS environment before you deploy into the environment\.
+We recommend that you proactively bootstrap each environment that you plan to use\.
+You can do this before you plan on actually deploying CDK apps into the environment\.
+By proactively bootstrapping your environments, you prevent potential future issues such as Amazon S3 bucket name conflicts or deploying CDK apps into environments that haven't been bootstrapped\.

+It’s okay to bootstrap an environment more than once\.
+If an environment has already been bootstrapped, the bootstrap stack will be upgraded if necessary\.
+Otherwise, nothing will happen\.

  If you attempt to deploy a CDK stack into an environment that hasn’t been bootstrapped, you will see an error like the following:

 ```
 $ cdk deploy